sodacore/core/packages/core/README.md

 ## Acknowledgments

-A special thanks to the following for their contributions, support and inspiration:
+A special thanks to the following for their contributions, helpful projects, support and inspiration:

 - [makeread.me](https://github.com/sodacore/core) - README Template